Manchester Community Development Program Manager Heather Guerette, 860-647-3106.

 Workshops to equip parents/caregivers with tools to nurture long-term success of children.

-Fund a mental health worker to assist with community outreach.
+Fund a case worker to assist with community outreach.

 Fund staff who provide services and assistance to victims of domestic violence in Manchester.

-Fund staff and services for program offering homework assistance and activities for children.
+Fund staffing for a program offering homework assistance and activities for children.

 CAPITAL AND OTHER PROJECTS